nathan-barry/nathan.rs/content/posts/dioxus-rust.md

 Above is the bare-bones stripped-down version of my site.
 If you're familiar with React or Next.js, it should look very familiar.

+Below is an explanation of each of the 4 snippets above:

-Snippet 1 contains two things.
+1. This snippet contains two things.
 The first is a macro that suppresses warnings about snake case.
-Normally, functions in rust use snake_case and the compiler will give a warning if you don’t follow the standard convention, but in the React ecosystem, we tend to use PascalCase for function components.
+Normally, functions in rust use `snake_case` and the compiler will give a warning if you don’t follow the standard convention, but in the React ecosystem, we tend to use PascalCase for function components.
 Below the macro are project imports.
 For external crates, we have dioxus and dioxus router.
 The other imports are just two pages components in different files.

-Snippet 2 consists of the router.
+2. This consists of the router.
 The code is fairly self-explanatory.
 The main thing of note is that the last enum variant is the catch all route.
 Any URL that doesn't pattern match to any above it will be directed to this custom 404 page.

-Snippet 3 is a component that is used as the home page.
+3. This is a component that is used as the home page.
 The base URL will route to and render this component.
 Dioxus uses RSX, but they do provide an html macro that allows you to write a more familiar JSX style.
 RSX supports TailwindCSS which is what I use for styling in this example.

-Snippet 4 is just the entry point for the web app.
+4. This is just the entry point for the web app.
 The function app() renders the current route which is ran by main.
 It's just boilerplate you should keep in main.rs.

 Dioxus also has its own CLI tool that makes serving easy.
 You just run `dx serve` to host it locally.
 It should say to open `https://localhost:8080/` to view the site.
 You can read more about how to get started with Dioxus [here](https://dioxuslabs.com/learn/0.4/getting_started).

-## Into the Dark Forest
-***
-Once you leave tutorial zone, you'll quickly realize you’ve entered a dark forest, one with poor documentation.
-It is up to you to find your way to sanctuary.

-Here is a list of things that took me a second to figure out.
-- Why routing broke when I added Tailwind
-- Hosting on Github Pages
-- Loading JS libraries
-- Cleaning up memory leaks when components are dropped

-Many of these difficulties were due to poor documentation, a common occurrence in quickly growing projects.
-Luckily, their discord was invaluable for solving a lot of these issues, as many people have had similar questions in the past.

-### Fixing Routing
+### Fixing Routing with Tailwind
 To let the CLI know that you are using Tailwind, you must explicitly define it in a Dioxus config via a `Dioxus.toml` file.
 Here is what is provided in the [docs](https://dioxuslabs.com/learn/0.4/cookbook/tailwind).

 I eventually learned that the Dioxus CLI was updated after this documentation was created.
 Since then, routing was completely reworked and the CLI must use a newer default config.
 When I added Tailwind, I had to override the newer deployment configuration with an old config that didn't account for routing.
 Luckily, the solution was a simple fix, I just needed to add this line in the toml: